|

 with fearless exploratory outbursts and Ciesa's tough and resilient.
 It's

+avant-gardism that boogies."
 "On its second CD, this Avant-garde duo gets even more far-out than

 before.
 Their sax and percussion based tunes weld the manic energy of